Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 **`mv ${pathdata} ${path_sf}`**

-Next, the data analysis is performed using custom made codes in Matlab.
+Next, the data analysis is performed using custom made codes in Matlab in Windows.

 ### 5. Determining transposon insertions: Matlab (Code from Benoit [Michel et. al. 2017])